 If you’re a teacher or working in a school, you know how hard it is to keep up with everything students need.
 Most AI chatbot makers weren’t originally built specifically for education, but some of them can be adapted to fit classroom needs surprisingly well.
-Unlike popular language models like ChatGPT or Deepseek, these are not just tools to chat with.
-They are builders that let you craft tailored chatbots to fit your classroom or school’s unique needs.

 The key is finding tools that are flexible enough to adapt to an educational setting.
 But, not every AI chatbot maker is worth your time.
 Some are too complicated, others lack flexibility, and a few just don’t align with what teachers and schools really need.